OSUrobotics/infrastructure-arms/README.md

 # infrastructure-arms
+## Overview
-contains ROS packages for using robotic arms with the main infrastructure control system Will include all custom kinova packages for GUI as well
+Contains ROS packages for using robotic arms with the main infrastructure control system